 A certified coach may accompany a team (or a player in singles).
 A certified coach must, at a minimum, have attained the designation of "Club Coach" under the National Coaching Certification Program.
 The coach must not be a competitor or official in the current event.
 Men's and women's competitions are considered to be separate events for this purpose.
-The coach must report to the drawmaster prior to the commencement of the event; the drawmaster will notify the umpire of all registered coaches prior to the start of play.
+The coach must report to the drawmaster prior to the commencement of the event and provide proof of their registration as a coach (copy of their 'certification' from the Locker or on their phone on the live webpage); the drawmaster will notify the umpire of all registered coaches prior to the start of play.